-Development of the F-Type – an automobile that enters a segment of the market that accounts for a mere 0.6% of new car sales globally – was an impressive, even audacious flex of muscle for Jaguar’s parent company, India’s Tata Group, and its then-chairman, the charismatic and car-mad Ratan Tata.
-As a sports car, the F-Type is no toe-in-the-water exercise; Jaguar has executed an artful swan dive into a shark tank containing such meat-eaters as the Porsche 911 Carrera and the Aston Martin V8 Vantage.
+Development of the F-type – an automobile that enters a segment of the market that accounts for a mere 0.6% of new car sales globally – was an impressive, even audacious flex of muscle for Jaguar’s parent company, India’s Tata Group, and its then-chairman, the charismatic and car-mad Ratan Tata.
+As a sports car, the F-type is no toe-in-the-water exercise; Jaguar has executed an artful swan dive into a shark tank containing such meat-eaters as the Porsche 911 Carrera and the Aston Martin V8 Vantage.

-2014 Jaguar F-Type V8 S
+2014 Jaguar F-type V8 S

-- Base price: $92,895, inclusive of $895 destination charge
+- Base price: $92,895, inclusive of $895

 - Price as tested: $107,375